-Since 2019, the project has implemented over 30 public engagement actions, workshops, talks, seminars nationally and internationally, in addition to learning activities inside and outside the Fitzwilliam Museum.
-Major public engagement outputs are expected as we approach the year of the exhibition (2023).
+Since 2019, the project has implemented over 100 public engagement actions, events, Art installations, Creative Commissions, workshops, talks, performances, seminars, and community events, nationally and internationally, in addition to learning activities inside and outside the Fitzwilliam Museum.
 A selection of our recent actions includes: